 So, maybe our wealth management industry is not at its infancy after all.
 But it takes the competence and conscience of the adviser and the capabilities of the wealth management provider to make that difference.
 I think I am going to have lunch with that senior gentleman again soon.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Business Times on 20th December 2006.

 For more related resources, check out:

 1. The Importance Of Liquidity In Your Investment Portfolio